john-h-kastner/regex-complement-prolog/regex.md

 dialect defined  over the alphabet $\{0,1\}$ and output a new regex that matches exactly those strings that were not matched by the original regex.

+This file is and annotated version of the code intended to be processed by [Pandoc][6] to obtain a nicely formatted document.
+It can also be processed by Pandoc through the [pandoc-tangle][7] filter to obtain executable source code.
+The unannotated source is also [available on github][8].

 The approach we will use is as follows:

 1. Parse the string representation of regex into an abstract syntax tree.